Managing Personalization Via the Dashboard

 - - means the item has the same position with and without Personalization

-- -2 means the item is two positions below without Personalization
+- -2 means the item moved two positions lower with Personalization

-- +2 means the item is two positions above without Personalization
+- +2 means the item moved two positions higher with Personalization

-You can hover over a result to find out why it is personalized.
+You can click on a result to find out why it is personalized.

 Personalization works based on a user profile, based on the events you sent during the last 90 days.
 We use this user profile as a set of scored filters.